-Those with BPD are also quite often challenged by the influence of past trauma on current perceptions, thoughts, and emotions, meaning that new events may be viewed as having details similar to old events and therefore trigger a “re-experiencing” of old thought sequences and painful emotional states (irrelevant to the present moment) but again making it harder to break free from or adjust.
-Trauma therefore adds yet another layer of struggle to the already challenging task of regulating oversized emotions.
+Those with BPD are also quite often challenged by the influence of past trauma on current perceptions, thoughts, and emotions.
+This means that new events may be viewed as having details similar to old events, and therefore, trigger a “re-experiencing” of old thought sequences and painful emotional states (all irrelevant to the present moment but again making it harder to break free from or adjust).
+Trauma adds yet another layer of struggle to the already challenging task of regulating oversized emotions.

 It is very common for caregivers of children to pass on their thinking, feeling, and communication styles to children because of their powerful influence.
-Genetics may also play a role in the ways that thoughts start forming in childhood, and likewise the way feelings are experienced.
-Before emotional awareness is taught, it is common for more extreme and irrational forms of thought to be present, and for feelings to be mismanaged.
-Unfortunately, learning about emotions sufficient to manage them well in adulthood can be a rare privilege in many families.
+Genetics may also play a role in the ways that thoughts start forming in childhood, and likewise, in the ways feelings are experienced.
+Before emotional awareness is learned, it is common for more extreme and irrational forms of thought to be present, and for feelings to be left unmanaged.
+Learning about emotions in childhood sufficient to manage them well in adulthood can be a rare privilege in many families.

-You will find that as you become more familiar and mindful of your thought experience (and the associated emotions) that your thought experience will begin to shift.
-What I am saying here is that you will probably experience less unnecessary thought tangents, be less bothered by all of the emotions that go hand-in-hand with the unnecessary thoughts, be less stressed, and live your life more in the present moment.
+You will find that as you become more familiar and mindful of your thought experience (and all the associated emotions) that your thought experience will begin to shift.
+What I am saying here is that you will probably experience less unnecessary thought tangents, be less bothered by all of the emotions that go hand-in-hand with the unnecessary thought tangents, be less stressed, and live your life more in the present moment.

 Take care to notice your judgments towards yourself as you go through this process!
-Self-judgment can be one of the reasons people give up on a healing process… thinking such things as: “I am so screwed up” (labeling), “there is no way I can learn to manage all this” (magnification), or “it shouldn’t be hard for me to do this” (should statements).
+Self-judgment can be one of the reasons people give up on a healing process… thinking such things as “I am so screwed up” (labelling), “there is no way I can learn to manage all this” (magnification), or “it shouldn’t be hard for me to do this” (should statements).
 Do you see the unhealthy thoughts in these judgmental statements?

-It can be very easy to slip into labeling yourself in harmful ways (e.g., “pathetic”, “good for nothing”, “worthless”) especially if you have ever experienced being put down by significant others during your development, or in other instances of relational vulnerability.
-However when learning a new set of skills like this, mistakes and backsliding are going to happen, and so the emotions that go with this kind of experience need to be faced and resolved as well.
+It can be very easy to start labelling yourself in harmful ways (e.g., “pathetic”, “good for nothing”, “worthless”), especially if you have ever experienced being put down by significant others during your development, or in other instances of relational vulnerability.
+However when learning a new set of skills like this, mistakes and backsliding are going to happen, but this is ok too because it means having more emotions to practice working through.